harrison7/startup/README.md

 - **Create an HTTP service using Node.js and Express** - done
 - **Frontend served up using Express static middleware** - done
-- **Your frontend calls third party service endpoints** - Endpoints for Disify, which verifies that user has valid email
+- **Your frontend calls third party service endpoints** - Endpoints for quote generator, which generates a random profound quote
 - **Your backend provides service endpoints** - Placeholder for login where user is saved on server, endpoints for saving leaderboard
 - **Your frontend calls your service endpoints** - Done through fetch function